In This Section:

 As members of the University of Toronto community, students assume certain responsibilities and are guaranteed certain rights and freedoms.

 The University has several policies that are approved by the Governing Council and which apply to all students.
-Each student must become familiar with the policies.
-The University will assume that he or she has done so.
+The University will assume that each student must has become familiar with the policies.
 The rules and regulations of the Faculty are listed in this calendar.
 In applying to the Faculty, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to all rules, regulations and policies cited in the calendar, as amended from time to time.